What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 “Kindness, responsiveness” - 8%

-"Managerial, organizational skills" - 7%
+“Management and organizational skills” - 7%

 “Purposefulness” - 7%

-“Have clear goals”; "Striving for the intended goals."
+“Have clear goals”; “Strive for your goals.”

 “Sociability” - 7%